TheRealAnonymous008/quartz/content/details/game design/mechanics/tabletop/Tabletop Mechanics -- Economics.md

 	* There are different ways to implement them
 		* Loans are never paid back and instead count against the player's final money or victory points.
 		* Players play interest each turn based on their loans
-	* Loans can cause a positive feedback loop towards a death spiral where players become more buried in debt.
+	* Loans can cause a positive [[Feedback Loop|feedback loop]] towards a death spiral where players become more buried in debt.

 * **Always Available Purchases** - Certain resources are Always Available to Purchase, while others may not or may be limited in quantity.